Who is an Equity Research Analyst?

 Buy-Side Equity Research Analyst

 A buy-side analyst is a person who works for buy-side firms.
 For example, insurance firms, asset management companies, pension funds, venture capital firms, mutual funds, etc. These companies have money with them and are interested to invest in various securities in order to earn better returns.
-Hence, they have a dedicated team in place who would provide them with suggestions on suitable stocks to invest.
+Hence, they have a dedicated team in place who would provide them with suggestions on suitable stocks to invest in.
 The research work done by these analysts is for a particular fund or exclusively for the company they work in.
 Hence, these research materials are not available in public.
 Buy-side analysts rely on the research work done by sell-side analysts and use it in their own work before providing investment suggestions.

 Sell-Side Equity Research Analyst

 Equity analysts who work in sell-side firms are sell-side analysts.
 For instance, such firms include investment banks, advisories, brokerages, etc. These people facilitate the buying and selling of securities in a financial market.
 They help companies to raise capital by selling their stocks or bonds to investors.
-The work of equity research analysts working for sell-side firms includes analyzing financial statements of a company and providing their views and opinions on it.
+The work of equity research analysts working for sell-side firms includes analyzing a company’s financial statements and providing their views and opinions on it.
 Their work is mainly catered to buy-side firms, institutional and other investors.
 They also draft detailed research reports on the findings, which are publicly available and can be accessed by buy-side firms and other investors.
 They also give investment recommendations for the stocks.

 Skills Required by an Equity Research Analyst